KimmoValkonen/lecture3/activity2/README.md

 - Refer to the following link.
 Discuss how Insertion sort works: https://opendsa-server.cs.vt.edu/ODSA/AV/Sorting/insertionsortAV.html

+# Answer: Insertion starts sorting from left and compares to all variables that are already handled

 ## Task 2

 - The following snippet is from `./src/insertion.cpp` lines 12-22.
 Discuss in groups how the code works: